google/TensorNetwork/README.md

 ```

 ## Different backend support.
 Currently, we support JAX, TensorFlow, PyTorch and NumPy as TensorNetwork backends.
+We also support tensors with Abelian symmetries via a `symmetric` backend.
+See the [reference
+documentation](https://tensornetwork.readthedocs.io/en/latest/block_sparse_tutorial.html) for more details.

 To change the default global backend, you can do:
 ```python